microtrain/bootcamp/13-Express/02-Express.md

   </body>
 </html>
 ```
 Notice the comment ```<!-- Inject a view here -->```.
-In this context the view is a snippet that get injected into the page such as
+In this context the view is a snippet that gets injected into the page such as

 ```html
 <h1>Hello World</h1>
 <p>I'm not a complete webpage but when you inject me into a template we complete the picture.</p>
 ```

 By default, Express uses a templating language called pug.
-Pug is a special syntaxt that represents HTML elements.
+Pug is a special syntax that represents HTML elements.
 Pug is processed by the server and converted to HTML.
 The HTML makes up the response we return to the client.

 From the VSC explorer navigate to *mean.example.com/views/index.pug* and change the following.
 Please note the indentation, indentation matters when it comes to Pug.